hit-ustc/Coding-Interview-Guide/README.md

-#About Project
+#About Repo

-This project is mainly to record coding from the book——`Coding Interview Guide`.
-This project is only for learn to study, without any commercial use.
+This repository mainly writes codes from the book——`Coding Interview Guide`.
+The repository is only for learn to study, without any commercial use.

 This repository will be maintained for a long time.
 Of course, there are many mistakes and shortcomings, we can learn and progress together, thank you!